Dig Into New Orleans' Diverse Cuisine

 The Po-Boy sandwich was invented during the Depression when hungry young men, known as “poor boys” were on strike against the streetcar transit system.
 Local bakeries sympathetic to the cause would feed strikers hearty sandwiches made of French bread filled with roast beef.
 Today’s Po-Boy menus usually offer fried shrimp or fried oysters in addition to the traditional roast beef with gravy.
 When ordering at a local joint like Domilise’s, you’ll specify if you want it “dressed” – which means you want it topped with lettuce, tomatoes and mayonnaise.
 The best po-boys in New Orleans have one thing in common - Leidenheimer bread, baked locally since 1896.

-Book at Besh or Brennan
+Book at Brennan